rust-lang/rust/doc/tutorial.md

 # }
 ~~~~

-The parent task calls `spawn_conversation` with a function that takes
-a `from_parent` port and a `to_parent` channel.
-In return, it gets a
-`from_child` channel and a `to_child` port.
+The parent task first calls `DuplexStream` to create a pair of bidirectional endpoints.
+It then uses `task::spawn` to create the child task, which captures one end of the communication channel.
 As a result, both parent
 and child can send and receive data to and from the other.

-`spawn_conversation`
-will create two port/channel pairs, passing one set to the child task
-and returning the other set to the caller.

 # Testing